A MORAL AGENDA BASED ON FUNDAMENTAL RIGHTS

 We challenge the Official Poverty Measure (OPM) as too narrow a definition of poverty today.
 The OPM is an income-based measure developed in the 1960s that uses the Federal Poverty Line (FPL) to define poverty.
 In 2016, the FPL was $11,880 for a single person under the age of 65 and was $24,300 for a household of four.

-According to the OPM, in 2016, 12.7 percent of the U.S. population – or 40.6 million people – were poor and nearly 30 percent – or 95 million – were low income, which is defined as living at less than twice the poverty line.
+According to the OPM, in 2017, 12.3 percent of the U.S. population – or 39.7 million people – were poor and nearly 30 percent – or 95.7 million people – were poor or low income, which is defined as living at less than twice the poverty line.

 An alternative measure developed in 2009, the Supplemental Poverty Measure (SPM), takes into account income as well as the costs of food, clothing, housing and utilities, and government programs that have assisted low-income families and individuals who are not otherwise designated as poor.